daephx/daephx/README.md

 + Github Profile Readme *

-A Flashy introduction for your github profile, add details and links the explain what kinda work you do!
+A Flashy introduction for your github profile, add details and links the explain what kind of work you do!

 For testing modifications, got to the 'develop' branch: https://github.com/daephx/daephx/tree/develop